Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Conclusion

 \section{Conclusion}

 A method based on lossless and successive convexification was proposed for the optimal design of collision avoidance maneuvers (CAMs).
-The maneuver is modeled as a set of impulses and it is thus suitable for handling high- and low-thrust propulsion systems.
+The maneuver is modeled as a set of impulses and is thus suitable for handling high- and low-thrust propulsion systems.
 Maneuvers with minimum propellant consumption were computed meeting constraints either on an estimate of collision risk, maximum collision risk, or miss distance without any prior knowledge on the thrust arc structure and thrust direction.
-Alert times from minutes to several orbital periods were considered.
-The proposed method's convergence properties and efficiency were proven by optimizing CAMs for 2,170 realistic conjunctions, showing that this methodology is promising for future autonomous onboard usage.
-Future efforts will be directed towards handling long-term and multiple encounters and the direct use of accelerations as decision variables.
+Alert times from few minutes to several orbital periods were considered.
+The proposed method's convergence properties and efficiency were proven by optimizing CAMs for 2,170 realistic conjunctions, showing that this methodology is promising for future autonomous usage.
+In the vast majority of the cases linearized Keplerian dynamics were shown to provide accurate results.

+Future efforts will be directed towards handling long-term and multiple encounters and the use of accelerations as decision variables.